Crypto donations soar to groups backing Ukraine's government - report | Law-Order

 Bitcoin donations have soared to Ukrainian volunteer and hacking groups, some of which have supplied equipment to government forces, according to a report showing such groups received more than $550,000 worth of cryptocurrency in 2021.
 The report, published on Tuesday by blockchain researcher Elliptic, suggests digital currencies are growing in importance as a funding method for volunteer groups backing Ukraine's government as fears of an attack by Russian troops https://www.reuters.com/world/europe/kremlin-denies-putin-told-macron-there-will-be-no-new-manoeuvres-near-ukraine-2022-02-08 massed near its border grow.
 Moscow denies planning an attack.

-Cryptocurrency worth just $6,000 was raised by the groups in 2020, Elliptic said.
+Cryptocurrency worth just $6,000 was raised by the groups in 2020, Elliptic said https://www.elliptic.co/blog/ukrainians-turn-to-bitcoin-to-crowdfund-the-fight-against-russia.
 Cryptocurrencies can be sent and received anonymously, allowing organisations to raise money even if financial firms do not allow - or impose strict checks on - transfers of funds.

 "Cryptocurrency has proved to be a robust and growing alternative (to traditional currency) - especially when it comes to donations from other countries," Elliptic said.
 In 2020, Ukraine tightened checks to curb money laundering, demanding ID verification for some domestic cash transfers.
 Cross-border transfers are also subject to mandatory monitoring, according to the Ukrainian National Bar Association.